Awards & Honors

 The direct implications of Dr. Edelman's discoveries, however, were even more far reaching.
 As a result of his work, mammalian antibodies are now classified into five different isotypes, based on the five known heavy chain types, each of which is responsible for recognizing a different class of antigen.
 This knowledge has increased diagnostic capabilities exponentially, as the detection of particular antibodies is a commonly used method for pinpointing disease.
 Therapeutic potential has also advanced because of his work.
 Dr. Edelman used his discovery to develop strategies to prevent organ rejection in transplantations, and the use of synthetic antibodies is applied in the treatment of numerous immune-deficient diseases.

 Dr. Edelman was born in New York City in 1929.
 He earned his B.S. degree at Ursinus College in 1950 and his M.D. in 1954 at the University of Pennsylvania, where he spent a year at the Johnson Foundation of Medical Physics.
 After a medical house officership at the Massachusetts General Hospital, he served as a captain in the United States Army Medical Corps.
 In 1960 he earned his Ph.D. at The Rockefeller University, where he remained as assistant, associate and then Vincent Astor Professor, until 1992.
 Dr. Edelman was the director of The Neurosciences Institute and president of the institute's publicly supported not-for-profit parent organization, the Neurosciences Research Foundation.
-He is also professor and chairman of the department of neurobiology at The Scripps Research Institute.
-He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society and many foreign societies.
+He was also professor and chairman of the department of neurobiology at The Scripps Research Institute.
+He was a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society and many foreign societies.